-- they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices. - they have read, understood and signed the Staff Acceptable Use Policy. - they report any suspected misuse or problem to the Headteacher for investigation. - all digital communications with pupils/parents/carers should be on a professional level and only carried out using official school systems. - e-safety issues are embedded in all aspects of the curriculum and other activities. - pupils understand and follow the e-safety and acceptable use policies. - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.
+- they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices. - they have read, understood and signed the Staff Acceptable Use Policy. - they report any suspected misuse or problem to the Headteacher for investigation. - all digital communications with pupils/parents/carers should be on a professional level and only carried out using official school systems. - e-safety issues are embedded in all aspects of the curriculum and other activities such as assemblies. - pupils understand and follow the e-safety and acceptable use policies. - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - all staff are expected to adhere to the 'E-Safety Social Media Guidance' produced by the Northumberland Safeguarding Children Board (NSCB).
+Available on the staffroom noticeboard.